lgp171188/launchpad/lib/lp/app/stories/basics/xx-maintenance-message.rst

 Launchpad maintenance messages
 ==============================

-A system adminstrator can write an iso format timestamp to the file "+maintenancetime.txt" in the launchpad application root directory.
+A system administrator can write an iso format timestamp to the file "+maintenancetime.txt" in the launchpad application root directory.

 This will cause a message to be displayed as part of the main template